 comprehensive car insurance doesn’t cover it all

 But it does cover a lot.
-If you have any concerns about hitting an animal, theft, vandalism, or glass damage, consider adding comprehensive coverage to your car insurance policy.
+If you have any concerns about hitting an animal, theft, vandalism, or glass damage, consider upgrading your policy by adding comprehensive coverage.

 Thick as (car) thieves